Rare Rhesus Phenotypes and Their Significance

 Rhnull: The Golden Blood

-🌟 The Rarest Blood Type on Earth
+The Rarest Known Blood Type

 Rhnull individuals lack ALL Rh antigens on their red blood cells, earning the designation "golden blood."
 With fewer than 50 known cases worldwide, this is the rarest blood type known to medical science.